utdata/icj-cli-tools/lectures/LookingAtFiles.md

 ## tail

 [tail](http://man.cx/tail) shows you the bottom of the file.
-It takes the same **-n** flags
+It takes the same **-n** flags.

-## cat

-[cat](http://man.cx/cat) means to concatenate and print a file to your window.
-If you feed it two file names, it will give you the first, then the other.
-Do this:

-`$ cat data.csv`
+`$ tail data.csv`

-This will print the contents of `data.csv` to your screen.
-There so much of it you can even see it all.

-But what you can do is redirect that output into a file by using `>`.

-If I wanted to take two files, `file01.txt` and `file02.txt`, and then combine them into a single file on your computer, it would look like this.
-(Don't do this as we don't have the files, but ...):

-`$ cat file01.txt file02.txt > combined.txt`

-Now, `combined.txt` would be the combination of both files.
+That result won't show you the header, because you are looking at the last 10 lines of the file.

 ## wc